 Now: Tommy Davidson has still been active in the comedy circuit, but he's been doing more than just making people laugh these days.
 In addition to joining former castmates Shawn Wayans and David Alan Grier for the Off Color comedy tour in 2018, Tommy Davidson also became the host a reality TV show called Vacation Creation in 2016.
 The show provides an opportunity for families facing financial hardships and personal struggles to get away on a custom, dream vacation.

 Birthplace: Washington, D.C., United States of Americasee more on Tommy Davidson

 Then: David Alan Grier is one of the few cast members that remained a mainstay on In Living Color for all five seasons.
 He took on a wide variety of different characters and roles that highlighted his versatility in comedy.
 His impressions included Dr. Dre, Muhammad Ali, and Star Trek's Mr. Spock.

 Now: There was no denying Grier's comedic prowess on In Living Color, so it's no surprise that even after the show ended, his acting and comedy career continued.
 In fact, it's a career that very often pays homage to the good old days of the original comedy sketch show.
 Grier partnered up with Shawn Wayans and Tommy Davidson for a mini In Living Color reunion comedy tour called Off Color in early 2018.
 He has also still been a part of various other comedy shows, movies, and animated series while also taking on several roles on Broadway.
 Notably, he was in The Big Sick and played the cowardly lion in the 2015 live version of The Wiz.

-Birthplace: Detroit, Michigan, United States of Americasee more on David Alan Grier
+Birthplace: Michigan, USA, Detroitsee more on David Alan Grier